 by anthony on 08/29/10 at 1:02 pm

-The new Digg is out, and everyone wants to give their opinion about it.
-Some users like it, some hate it, but for me, I am more interested in what we can learn from the their new user interface design.
+There’s a new Digg design and everyone wants to give their opinion about it.
+Some users like it, some hate it, but for me, I am more interested in what we can learn from the their new user interface.

 Order of Global & Local Pages